Arkema and the Théâtre des Champs-Élysées

 New season, new program

-Building on the success of the show Une Carmen last season (see below), the number of performances has been increased, with 16 dates earmarked for January and February 2020.
+Building on the success of the show Une Carmen the previous season, the number of performances has been increased, with 16 dates earmarked for January and February 2020.
+Nearly 10,000 children were able to attend.

-Every season, particular attention is drawn to audiences that are remote from culture: thanks to this patronage, the theater can invite children from the Réseau d'éducation prioritaire (REP, REP+) [high priority education network] (725 children during the 2018/2019 season), welcome groups of autistic children from day centers and children from specialist institutions for the blind and visually impaired (IDES and INJA).
+Every season, particular attention is drawn to audiences that are remote from culture: thanks to this patronage, the theater can invite children from the Réseau d'éducation prioritaire (REP, REP+) [high priority education network], welcome groups of autistic children from day centers and children from specialist institutions for the blind and visually impaired (IDES and INJA).
 Customized workshops are organized to cater especially for these children.

 By becoming a sponsor of the young public participatory opera, Arkema is involved in a project that reaches out to young people, schools and families, and upholds values of sharing, exchange and creativity.

-This initiative, which also aims to involve some young people from schools in so-called sensitive districts (via the Paris education authorities), is perfectly in line with the Group’s CSR approach around the issues of education and integration, and is also in perfect harmony with the values of solidarity and accountability held by Arkema.
+This initiative, which also aims to involve some young people from schools in so-called sensitive districts (via the Paris education authorities), is perfectly in line with the Group’s CSR approach around the issues of education and integration, and is also in perfect harmony with the values of solidarity, inclusion and empowerment held by Arkema.